Emily Ratajkowski Says Her Instagram Account Is ‘A Sexy Feminist Magazine’

 “I think that the whole idea that because the body I was given might play into some patriarchal idea, I should be ashamed of it or be covering it up is ridiculous.
 I find empowerment in celebrating and sharing my sexuality.
 I think my body is beautiful and a lot of different bodies are beautiful.”

-While she doesn’t think of herself as an activist, Ratajkowski does indicate that she has a passion for social issues and was part of the Black Lives Matter movement in Los Angeles.
-She has also shared photos of herself on Instagram that show her at the Women’s March and participating in a protest of President Trump’s travel ban at LAX.
+While she doesn’t think of herself as an activist, Ratajkowski does indicate that she has a passion for social issues, and was part of the Black Lives Matter movement in Los Angeles.
+She has also shared photos of herself on Instagram that show her at the Women’s March, and participating in a protest of President Trump’s travel ban at LAX.

-The one field that Emily Ratajkowski says she finds most challenging is film, saying, “There are a lot of older white men at the top who still don’t understand that just because you’ve seen a woman’s body, you can also take her seriously.”
+The one field that Emily Ratajkowski says she finds most challenging is film.
+She says, “There are a lot of older white men at the top who still don’t understand that just because you’ve seen a woman’s body, you can also take her seriously.”

 As far as the swimsuit shots that are the target of so much criticism, designing and wearing them is empowering to Ratajkowski.